bluecatengineering/mock-oidc-provider/README.md

 - The top level must be an array.
 - Each item in the array must be an object.
 - Each object must have a `sub` property whose value is a `string`.
-- Additional properties can be added to the object which will be included as claims in both the access and the ID tokens.
+- Additional properties can be added to the object, which will be included as claims in both the access and the ID tokens.
 - The property `idClaims` can be used to specify claims to be included in the ID token only.
 - The property `accessClaims` can be used to specify claims to be included in the access token only.